ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

   - But then we ask again whether longer strokes even make more torque.
   - And we also have the question: do we care about engine torque if we can always adjust gearing to produce more torque at the wheel?
+    - I think we do.
+Broader torque means we spend less time clicking through gears.
   - I think that if the engine produces more torque down low, you can accelerate better in first gear?
 - I think that the main tradeoff is really about packaging and cost.